benbega/MSP430-RC-Car/README.md

 **Introduction**

 This is a "remote controlled" car (not wireless) based on the [MSP430 platform](https://www.ti.com/microcontrollers-mcus-processors/microcontrollers/msp430-microcontrollers/overview.html).
-An MSP430-2355[enter link description here](https://www.ti.com/product/MSP430FR2355) acts as a master device, and sends signals to an [MSP430-2310](https://www.ti.com/product/MSP430FR2310) over the integrated [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) modules.
+An [MSP430-2355](https://www.ti.com/product/MSP430FR2355) acts as a master device, and sends signals to an [MSP430-2310](https://www.ti.com/product/MSP430FR2310) over the integrated [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) modules.
 The slave MSP430 then sends signals to an [L293D Quadruple Half-H Driver](https://www.ti.com/product/L293D) chip, which controls the 2 DC motors.
 The slave device also sends control signals to a servo, which steers the front two wheels of the car.

 A circuit diagram, consisting of the basic inputs, outputs, and hardware connections, is included in the repository.